Yann-P/Depenses/README.md

  - Keep track of expenditures and reimbursements within groups
  - Calculates who owns money to who (takes expentidures and reimbursements in account)
- - Very easy to use user system
+ - Very easy to use
  - Translated in English and in French.

 ## Author